Things to Do in Kiev

 When to Visit

 Spring (April-May) brings mild temperatures of 15-20°C with occasional showers, perfect for exploring blooming chestnut trees lining Khreshchatyk Street, though expect 20% higher prices during peak season.
 Summer (June-August) offers warmth of 20-25°C and minimal rainfall, ideal for river activities and outdoor festivals, but tourist numbers peak with 30-40% price increases.
 The Kyiv Day celebration in late May features parades and concerts throughout the city.
-Autumn (September-October) delivers crisp 10-15°C weather with stunning golden foliage, moderate crowds, and 15% lower accommodation rates.
+Autumn (September-October) delivers crisp 10-15°C weather with impressive golden foliage, moderate crowds, and 15% lower accommodation rates.
 Winter (November-March) sees temperatures drop to -5°C to 5°C with frequent snow, creating magical scenes around St. Sophia's Cathedral, plus significant savings of 40-50% on hotels and attractions.
 Orthodox Christmas (January 7) and Easter (dates vary) bring special services and traditional celebrations.
-Budget travelers should target November-March for maximum savings, while culture enthusiasts will appreciate spring's religious festivals.
+Budget travelers should target November-March for maximum savings, while culture ensoiasts will appreciate spring's religious festivals.
 Families benefit from summer's longer daylight hours, though shoulder seasons offer the best balance of pleasant weather, manageable crowds, and reasonable prices for most travelers.

 Kiev location map